 Environment protection is a key priority for several countries worldwide.
 Most developed and emerging nations and blue-chip companies have invested sizeable amounts of money in public and private initiatives to make this planet cleaner, greener and healthier.
 In the year 2015, almost all countries signed the Paris Agreement “to combat climate change and to accelerate and intensify the actions and investments needed for a sustainable low carbon future”

-As per the researchers at Yale and Columbia Universities, the top 10 environment-loving nations, co-incidentally, are all in Europe.
+As per the researchers at Yale and Columbia Universities, the top 10 most environmentally friendly and sustainable Countries, co-incidentally, are all in Europe.
 This research, carried out biennially, ranks nations on air and water quality, waste management, CO2 emissions, and other public health factors.

 Denmark is currently the most climate-friendly country in the world, with the most efficient policies to reduce greenhouse gas emissions and prevent negative impact on the environment.
 Denmark is committed to adhere to clean green climate change initiatives.
 Thirty years of focused energy policy has placed Denmark at the forefront in the development and use of renewable energy, such as biofuels, wind, wave and solar power.
 Denmark prioritizes actions in order to improve management of water in order to secure water & food supply, and ecological security.
 The government rolled out a Climate Plan aiming to reduce GHG emissions by 40% in 2020 (compared to 1990-levels); a Climate Law that stresses on transparency in reaching the 40%-goal; and a Climate Council to provide expert inputs.
 Emissions of greenhouse gases (GHG) have started to decline.
 Total emissions have decreased in the period 1990 to 2012, while the global concentration of CO2 in the atmosphere continuously sets new records.

 Switzerland is known for its sparkling fresh alpine air and green velvet scenery amid the lakes and peaks of central Switzerland, Schwyz, and the Jungfrau region.
 Switzerland is the 3rd greenest country in the world in 2020, with an Environmental Protection index of 81.5.
-Additionally, the country has focused on the production of resources by using renewable energy, a move that promotes a green economy.
+Additionally, the country has focused on the production of resources by using renewable energy and Switzerland has a recycling system we all can learn from, a move that promotes a green economy.
 However, Switzerland’s environment is under intense pressure (pollution, natural resource use, spatial restructuring) notably from industry, agriculture, transport and tourism.
 These pressures reflect very high densities of population and activity as well as a location in the heart of Europe.

 #4 United Kingdom